 Dr. Garry McGiboney, Deputy Superintendent for Policy

-The Georgia Department of Education (GaDOE) has adopted the Get Georgia Reading Campaign’s four-pillar common agenda as its own framework for connecting the state’s districts and communities with resources and high-quality instruction.
+The Georgia Department of Education (GaDOE) has adopted the Get Georgia Reading Campaign’s four-pillar framework for connecting the state’s districts and communities with resources and high-quality instruction.
 Schools, communities, and families can come together to meet their mission: “Educating Georgia’s future by graduating students who are ready to learn, ready to live, and ready to lead.”

 The GaDOE’s strategic plan includes specific measurable outcomes and deliverables that relate to third-grade reading including:

 - increasing the percentage of third graders achieving a Lexile measure equal to or greater than 650,

 - developing a statewide literacy plan,